Alwaki/DiracSVT/paper.md

 ---

 # Summary
 The Dirac equation is the fundamental relativistic wave equation in quantum mechanics that describes the behavior of spin-1/2 massive particles.
 It is the generalization of the Schrodinger equation to account for relativistic effects.
 The solving of Dirac equations with various potentials have played a very important role in many areas of fundamental physics including atomic, nuclear, hadron and molecular systems.
-One of the most important aspects of contemporary nuclear physics is the study of the shell evolution of exotic nuclei, which refers to the potentially dramatic changes in the shell structure as one approaches the driplines with excessive protons or neutrons (Otsuka & others, 2020).
-The evolution of the shell structure, which is crucial for our understanding of nuclear stability as well as the origin of heavy elements, can be induced by the isospin dependence of the spin-orbital as well as tensor potentials in various mean field model approaches.

-This software focuses on numerically solving the
-Dirac equation with scalar, vector as well as tensor potentials in the spherical coordinate space.
-The shooting method is utilized with a Runge-Kutta 4 integration scheme, building on methods introduced by (Silbar & Goldman, 2010).
-The potentials are parameterized in a Woods-Saxon form, which reproduce well the known single-particle states around all doubly-magic nuclei and can be applied to study the shell evolution of exotic nuclei.
+The software DiracSVT focuses on numerically solving the Dirac equation with Scalar, Vector as well as Tensor potentials in the spherical coordinate space.
+The shooting method is utilized with a Runge-Kutta 4 integration scheme.
+A Universal Vector+Scalar potential parameterized in a Woods-Saxon form is provided, which reproduces well the known single-particle states around all doubly-magic nuclei and enables us to study the effect of Tensor potential on the shell evolution of exotic nuclei.
+The code is prepared in three different languages, namely Python, C++ and Matlab.
 The code can be easily extended to study other systems including atomic, hadron and molecular physics.

-The code solves the Dirac equation in the spherical coordinate space utilizing the shooting method with a Runge-Kutta 4 inte- gration scheme.
-The code is prepared in three different languages, namely Python, C++ and Matlab.
-Data is provided for all three languages to readily study the available single-particle states around doubly-magic nuclei that include 16O, 40Ca, 48Ca, 56Ni, 100Sn, 132Cs and 208Pb.
-The same potentials can also reproduce well the shell struc- ture of many open nuclei over the whole nuclear chart.

 # Statement of need
+DiracSVT solves the Dirac equation in the spherical coordinate space considering all Scalar, Vector as well as Tensor potentials.
+There is no such open source code available as far as we know.
+Previous works on solving the Dirac equation focus in particular on the vector potential and have utilized various integration schemes.
+We consider in this code in particular the application to nuclear physics.
+One of the most important aspects of contemporary nuclear physics is the study of the shell evolution of exotic nuclei, which refers to the potentially dramatic changes in the shell structure as one approaches the driplines with excessive protons or neutrons (Otsuka & others, 2020).
+The evolution of the shell structure, which is crucial for our understanding of nuclear stability as well as the origin of heavy elements, can be induced by the isospin dependence of the spin-orbital in various nonrelativistic mean field model approaches.
+The Dirac equation provides not only  a more fundamental understanding of the spin-orbit interaction and nuclear shell structure in terms of vector and scalar potentials but also provides a unique possibility to study the effect of tensor potential.
+The shell structure is often studied with various density functional approaches with effective nucleon-nucleon interactions.
+We believe the present code provides a much simpler way to study those effects and possibly at a much higher precison for the single-particle spectroscopy.
+It also enables us to study systematically the evolution of the pseudospin symmetry in atomic nuclei.
+We hope it can be a useful tool in studying the structure of exotic nuclei as well as other quantum systems where the spin-orbit and tensor effects can be important.

 # Mathematics